-As a contribution to shaping the CMU agenda, we suggest an analytical framework and a vision for policy.
-We present facts about EU capital markets (section 2), issues that should be taken into account in the development of CMU policy (section 3), corresponding policy options over the medium to long term (section 4) and suggestions for policy implementation and sequencing (section 5).
+This article is intended as a contribution to the policy debate on the CMU.
+It presents facts about EU capital markets (section 'Assessing the EU's capital markets'), issues that should be taken into account in the development of CMU policy (section 'Analytical takeaways'), corresponding policy options over the medium-to-long term (section 'Policy agenda'), and suggestions for policy implementation and sequencing (section 'Implementation and sequencing').

-2 ASSESSING THE EU'S CAPITAL MARKETS
+ASSESSING THE EU'S CAPITAL MARKETS

-When analysing financial intermediation and capital markets, three perspectives are useful: the perspective of the demand for finance from corporations, households and governments; the perspective of financial intermediaries; and the perspective of asset owners such as savers or investors.
-All three are important in understanding differences in capital-market structures in different jurisdictions.
-They are equally important in identifying the challenges the EU faces when promoting the development of capital markets.
+When analysing financial intermediation and capital markets, three different perspectives are useful: the perspective of the demand for finance from corporations, households and governments; the perspective of financial intermediaries; and the perspective of asset owners such as savers or investors.
+All three perspectives are important in understanding differences in capital market structures in different jurisdictions.
+They are equally important in identifying the policy challenges the EU faces when promoting the development of capital markets.

 The magnitude and composition of financial intermediation are substantially different in major economies.
-Figure 1 shows the EU's large banking sector, while in the US, debt securities and stock markets play a major role in financial intermediation.
-China's financial system is still substantially smaller than the EU/US financial systems while the structures of the Japanese financial system place it between the US and EU.
+Figure 1 shows the EU's large banking sector, while in the USA, debt securities and stock markets play a major role in financial intermediation.
+China's financial system is still substantially smaller than the EU/US financial systems, while the structures of the Japanese financial system place it between the USA and EU.